nix-community/dream2nix/README.md

 (Currently only nodejs and rust packaging is supported)

 1. Make sure you use a nix version >= 2.4 and have `experimental-features = "nix-command flakes"` set.
-1. Navigate to to the project indended to be packaged and initialize a dream2nix flake:
+1. Navigate to to the project intended to be packaged and initialize a dream2nix flake:
     ```command
       cd ./my-project
       nix flake init -t github:nix-community/dream2nix#simple